Skip to main content

 2. A dependency/plugin produces a different output on every build.
 This can happen if the dependency it includes a timestamp indicating when it was built, for example.
 This kind of change is usually safe to publish, but you should be sure this is the only reason you are seeing this warning.

-If you are confident that the changes are safe, you can ignore this warning by passing the --force flag to shorebird patch.
+If you are sure the changes are safe, you can bypass this warning by passing the --allow-native-diffs flag to the shorebird patch command.

 "Invalid Podfile file: cannot load such file" when running pod install